SamanKhamesian/Hybrid-Self-Attention-NEAT/README.md

 ~~~~
 ###

-#### To create a virtual environment, you can use the following link:
+_NOTE: To create a virtual environment, you can use the following link:_
 <br/> Creation of virtual environment: https://docs.python.org/3.7/library/venv.html

 #### To install packages via pip install:
 ~~~~
 python3.7 -m pip install -r requirements.txt